joseph-cz/marvel-tracker/README.md

 - Choose between phases 1-3 to display posters of movie, shown in theatrical release order.
 - Synopsis of film available for each film.
 - Trailer for each film available (can be watched from tracker or on YouTube).

-## Upcoming features

-- Keeping list of movies already watched and what's left.
+- Indicate a movie is watched and add it to a list of already watched films.

 ### Version 1